EslamMuhammed2001/Elite-JS-Dev/ES6-JS.md

 });
 ```

-In this example, the function passed to `.catch()` will be called with the rejected value of the promise, which is an error object with the message "Something went wrong!", and it will log the error to the console.
+In this example, the function passed to `.catch()` will be called with the rejected value of the promise, which is an error object with the message `"Something went wrong!"`, and it will log the error to the console.

-- Promise also provides a `.finally()` method which is called when the promise is settled regardless of whether the promise is fulfilled or rejected.
+- Promise also provides a `.finally()` method which is called when the promise is `settled` regardless of whether the promise is `settled` either `fulfilled` or `rejected`.

 ```javascript
 let somePromise = new Promise(